-Real love IS the most powerful agent of change and healing.
-When someone receives real love they feel safe in relationships.
+Real love is the most powerful agent of change and healing.
+When someone receives real love, they feel safe in relationships.
 Being loved despite your imperfections makes a person blossom.
-Being loved for who you are rather than what you do, empowers people to let their creativity or unique flavor out for people to see – To be themselves.
-We were all created to shine in different areas and real love unlocks that potential.
-It removes fear of not being good enough or making a mistake.
+Being loved for who you are rather than what you do empowers people to let their creativity or unique flavor out for people to see – to be themselves.
+We were all created to shine in different areas, and real love unlocks that potential.
+It removes the fear of not being good enough or making a mistake.

-Lastly, receiving real love can remove feelings of loneliness, perfectionism, rejection, and isolation.
-Love reminds people that they have an ally that will fight to see them as a beautiful reflection of God and stick with them through life’s difficult moments, No matter what!
+Moreover, receiving real love can eliminate feelings of loneliness, perfectionism, rejection, and isolation.
+Love reminds people that they have an ally who will fight to see them as a beautiful reflection of God and stick with them through life’s difficult moments, no matter what.

-So, my prayer is that we would not desire relationship with others for just the “good feels”.
-I pray that we would be so fiercely in love with our friends, family, spouses that we would want to stand by them through their darkest moments (with boundaries if needed).
+Therefore, my prayer is that we would not desire a relationship with others just for the “good feels”.
+I pray that we would be fiercely in love with our friends, family, and spouses and stand by them through their darkest moments, with boundaries if needed.

 Lord, I ask that you remove selfish ambitions from my heart, give me hope in hopeless circumstances, and instill in me a pure and unshakable love for others.
 I pray that I may be like Jesus and radiate his love, patience, mercy, kindness, wisdom, and righteousness.
 May my heart be open to hear your leadings and love others in a way that honors you.
 Help me to see beyond my emotions and discern the thoughts and emotions of others with the intention of loving them.